12 TIPS FROM THE EXPERTS FOR MANAGING

 SCREEN TIME FOR KIDS K-8

-As parents continue to navigate the unexpected challenges of raising kids amidst the current COVID-19 pandemic, Children and Screens is working with top experts in the fields of parenting, education, and child psychology to bring you a series of helpful hints and common-sense suggestions.
-Last month, we polled our experts about their top tips for toddlers and held an interactive webinar with more than 520 registrants to discuss that age group.
-This week, we’re proud to share 12 new advice geared towards parents of school-age children.
+As parents continue to navigate the unexpected challenges of raising kids during the COVID-19 pandemic, Children and Screens has been working with top experts in the fields of parenting, education, and child psychology to bring you a series of helpful hints and common-sense suggestions.
+Below are our 12 tips for parents of school-aged children.

 FIND THE SILVER LINING